TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/AppendixA/MediaScripts/Index.rst

 media/scripts/ in general
 ^^^^^^^^^^^^^^^^^^^^^^^^^

+**Note:** Until TYPO3 6.0 the system extension "statictemplates" had to be installed to be able to activate this functionality.
+Since TYPO3 6.1 the extension statictemplates no longer is part of the TYPO3 Core.
+Instead it needs to be installed from TER.

+Until TYPO3 6.0, the directory
-The directory typo3/sysext/statictemplates/media/scripts (in older versions typo3/sysext/cms/tslib/media/scripts or just media/scripts) primarily contains PHP scripts which are meant as 'external modules' as opposed to features included in the typo3/sysext/frontend/Classes/ (typo3/sysext/cms/tslib/) libraries.
-They are distributed with TYPO3 as part of the sysext statictemplates and form a basis for externally developed frontend functionality.
-So for most of these scripts, be inspired by them to write your own code.
-Notice the word 'most';
-because some are written long time ago and do not represent the state-of-the-day to do it.
+typo3/sysext/statictemplates/media/scripts (in older versions typo3/sysext/cms/tslib/media/scripts or just media/scripts) primarily
+contained PHP scripts which were meant as 'external modules' as opposed to features included in the typo3/sysext/frontend/Classes/ (typo3/sysext/cms/tslib/) libraries.
+They were distributed with TYPO3 as part of the sysext statictemplates and formed a basis for externally developed frontend functionality.
+So for most of these scripts, you could be inspired by them to write your own code.
+Notice the word 'most'; because some were written long time ago and do not represent the state-of-the-day to do it.

+Since TYPO3 6.1 these examples have been outsourced; statictemplates must now be installed from TER, if you want to use it.

 .. _appendix-example-templates: